wp-plugins/random-excerpts-fader/readme.txt

 The foo bar is not a problem here.
 Don't worry about it.

 == Changelog ==
+= 1.2.6 =
+* Tested on 3.2 RC1
+* "all categories" had stopped working in this version - Fixed.

 = 1.2.5 =
 * Fixed title when not linked